avigad/mathematics_in_lean_source/README.md

 ## How to contribute

-We are just getting started with this, so extensive feedback is premature.
-Feel free to contact any of the authors by email or though the [Lean Zulip channel](https://leanprover.zulipchat.com/).
+This project is still a work in progress, but feedback and corrections are welcome.
+You can open a pull request, find us on the [Lean Zulip channel](https://leanprover.zulipchat.com/), or contact any of us by email.